-Naked Trump Statue Up For Auction Missing Testicles To Make A Point — Nude Trump Eyed To Fetch $20K To $30K
+Naked Trump Statue Up For Auction Missing Testicles To Make A Point: Nude Trump Eyed To Fetch $20K To $30K

 The last remaining nude Trump statue from the group of sculptures that popped up in several major U.S. cities during the 2016 campaign is going on the auction block.
-These works of art depicting Trump were quickly taken down shortly after they were put into place, which was just before Donald Trump was voted-in as the 45th president of the nation.
+These works of art depicting Trump were quickly taken down shortly after they were put into place, which was just before Donald Trump was voted in as the 45th president of the nation.

 According to Fortune Magazine, this is the only surviving statue from the sculptures erected across the country in several major cities.
 The naked Trump statues were either sold at auction, destroyed, or demolished when taken down.
-This remaining statue is the last chance you’ll have to own this naked depiction of Trump as part of pop culture history.
+This remaining statue is the last chance you’ll have to own this naked depiction of Trump as part of pop-culture history.

-The statue is missing testicles, but the reason for this might be found in the title given to this sculpture — “The Emperor Has No Balls.”
+The statue is missing testicles, but the reason for this might be found in the title given to this sculpture: “The Emperor Has No Balls.”
 All the statues placed across the nation had the same title as this one going up for auction in May.
-This is far from a flattering depiction of Trump, the statue has “varicose veins,” a “drooping bottom,” and a “tiny penis” conveys RT News.
+This is far from a flattering depiction of Trump: the statue has “varicose veins,” a “drooping bottom,” and a “tiny penis,” conveys RT News.

 Since the statue was taken down shortly after it was quietly put in place, it is probably safe to say this naked sculpture of Trump spent very little time as a pigeon perch in a city park.
-The prestigious auction house of Julien’s Auctions is holding this on-site live bidding war for the statue, which is expected to fetch somewhere between $20,000 and $30,000.
+The prestigious auction house Julien’s Auctions is holding this on-site live-bidding war for the statue, which is expected to fetch somewhere between $20,000 and $30,000.

-According to The Cut, the last naked Trump statue, which was also auctioned off by Julien’s Auction House, fetched $22,000.
+According to the Cut, the last naked Trump statue, which was also auctioned off by Julien’s Auction House, fetched $22,000.
 Julien’s Auction deems the statue in good condition.
-With that said The Cut asks, “but who would want to see this in their home every day?”
+With that said, the Cut asks, “but who would want to see this in their home every day?”

 The piece was created by a West Coast artist collective, which is called INDECLINE.
 This naked Trump statue was one of many the group created.
 These nude images of Trump made quite the buzz when they popped up in New York and San Francisco, along with other cities across the nation ahead of the election in 2016.
 They weren’t up for long, as the local authorities ordered them immediately removed.